Smoked St Louis Pork Ribs

 Pork Rub

-• Prepare the ribs by trimming any excess fat and removing the membrane.
+• Trim any excess fat from the ribs and remove the membrane.

 • Combine the paprika, brown sugar, salt, black pepper, mustard powder, garlic powder, onion powder, and cayenne pepper.

-• Combine well, then place in a rub bottle.
+• Combine well, then transfer to a rub bottle or shaker.

 To Cook

-• Prepare the smoker to a temperature 120 degrees F (50 degrees C).
-Place the wood chunks in to smoke.
+• Preheat the smoker to 250 degrees F (120 degrees C).
+Place the cherry wood chunks in to smoke.

-• Add the racks of ribs and cook for one hour.
+• Place the ribs in the smoker and cook for 1 hour.

 Rib Wrap

-• Lay out two layers of foil, then sprinkle with the brown sugar, honey, and add the butter.
+• Lay out two layers of foil.
+Sprinkle the brown sugar, drizzle the honey, and place the butter on the foil.

-• Lay the ribs in the foil, meat side down, and wrap tightly.
+• Lay the ribs meat‑side down on top of the mixture and wrap tightly.

-• Return to the smoker and cook for another 90 minutes.
+• Return the wrapped ribs to the smoker and cook for 90 minutes.

 To Finish

-• Test the ribs with a toothpick, skewer, or probe thermometer for no resistance.
+• Check the ribs for doneness using a toothpick, skewer, or probe thermometer, they should offer little to no resistance

-• Turn the ribs over so they are meat side up and fold the foil over to create a boat.
-Return to the smoker for 10 minutes.
+• Turn the ribs meat‑side up and fold the foil into a “boat.”
+Return to the smoker for 10 minutes to set the glaze.

-• Remove the ribs and let them rest for 10 minutes, then slice and serve.
+• Remove the ribs, rest for 10 minutes, then slice and serve.

 Nutritional Information